IN CONVERSATION WITH HUDSON WILLIAMS

 Did you hear about the book before auditioning for Shane’s role, or was it completely new to you?

 It was completely new to me.
-I didn't even know hockey smut was this big international thing.
+I didn't even know hockey smut was this big, international thing.
 I thought hockey was already niche, let alone gay hockey.
-I couldn't even imagine.
-So yeah, this was new to me, but I'm very glad it found me!
+I didn’t even know what to imagine exactly, so yeah, this was new thing for me, but I'm very glad it found me!

-Did you ever expect the show to become so huge so quickly, and for fans to connect with you as Shane so intensely?
+Did you ever expect the show to become such a hit so quickly, and for fans to connect with you as Shane so intensely?

-No, I definitely thought it would be a passionate fan base for the people it found but I did not think it would be this thing that, like you mentioned, is everywhere on social media.
+I definitely thought it would have a passionate fan base of the people it found but I did not think it would be this thing that — like you mentioned — is everywhere on social media.

-It's become a show that everyone gathers their friends around, people are recommending it to each other and have screening nights – that blows my mind.
-Then also it blows my mind that they connect with Shane so deeply.
+It's become a show that everyone gathers their friends around, people are recommending it to each other and have screening nights; that blows my mind.
+But it also it startled me how much they connected with Shane.

-To me, he always felt very personal because he's neurodivergent, he's autistic and he has this flat affect.
-I surely knew a few people were going to understand from their own experience what this character represents and how much there is under the surface, but it's just filtered through this kind of monotone.
-The fact that a lot of people like him really surprised me in the best way possible, I’m happy that he resonates with people watching.
+To me, he always felt very personal — he's neurodivergent, he's autistic and he has this flat affect.
+I knew a few people were going to understand from their own experience what this character represents, and how much there is under the surface, but it's just filtered through this kind of monotone.
+The fact that so many people like him really surprised me in the best way possible; I’m happy that he resonates with people who watch the show.

-Following a bit on the questions, do you have a favorite edit of yourself that fans have made?
+Do you have a favourite edit of yourself that fans have made?

 I do have one, but it's one of Connor, to the song Rasputin.
-He cuts so well to that song.
-Also, Should I Stay or Should I Go?
-It is fantastic, it is so good.
-Oh, and then also there's one to Maneater.
-There's a Maneater edit that makes our show look like it's the best fucking thing.
-But it's that the editors are powerful.
+That edit to that song is just beyond.
+Also, Should I Stay or Should I Go? is fantastic, and then also there's one to Maneater.
+It makes our show look like it's the best fucking thing — but it's that the edits are just so good.

 leather pants DSQUARED2